Second grade girl in Fresno with cerebral palsy receives special Halloween costume - NewsBreak

 Second grade girl in Fresno with cerebral palsy receives special Halloween costume

-FRESNO, California (KSEE) – It’s a magical day for a Fresno second grader with cerebral palsy.
+FRESNO, California (KGPE) – It’s a magical day for a Fresno second grader with cerebral palsy.
 On Friday, Caroline received a special costume designed just for her and her needs.

 “She’s been through a lot, a lot of surgeries.
 Had a lot of downs,” her grandmother Marcie Navarro shared.